Kotlin/kotlinx.serialization/docs/formats.md

 ## Properties (experimental)

-Kotlin serialization can serialize a class into a flat map with `String` keys via the [Properties][kotlinx.serialization.properties.Properties] format implementation.
+Kotlin Serialization can serialize a class into a flat map with `String` keys via the [Properties][kotlinx.serialization.properties.Properties] format implementation.

 > Properties support is (experimentally) available in a separate